datadryad/dryad-data/annualStatistics/README.md

   files are combined into a larger compressed files.
 - Download counts in this report are cumulative, representing all downloads since a package was first published.
+- Package size is in bytes.
+It includes the sum of sizes for all data files in the package, excluding the size of any metadata.